rathaumons/torchreid-for-pyppbox/README.md

 ## Install

-Use [wheels in releases](https://github.com/rathaumons/torchreid-for-pyppbox/releases) or install from [PyPI](https://pypi.org/project/pyppbox-torchreid/):
+Use the pre-built [wheel in releases](https://github.com/rathaumons/torchreid-for-pyppbox/releases) or install from [PyPI](https://pypi.org/project/pyppbox-torchreid/):

 ```
 pip install pyppbox-torchreid